smxi/acxi/README.txt

 files $XDG_CONFIG_HOME/acxi.conf, $HOME/.acxi.conf, or $HOME/.config/acxi.conf.
 The user configuration values override any /etc/acxi.conf values.

+Sample acxi.conf file included here if you want to use that in a package or as your configuration file.

 See the man page for complete explanations.

 If your system does not have the $HOME or $XDG_CONFIG_HOME environmental